Instant Accessto State, County and Municipal Public Records

 Usually, the processing time for death certificates from 2009 to date is 3 to 5 working days, excluding shipping time to and from the Florida Bureau of Vital Statistics Office.
 Death records before 2009 require extra processing time.
 The processing time for records maintained at the county may vary.

 How Long to Keep Records After Death

 Florida statutes do not specify how long a death record should be kept after a person’s death, although the IRS statute of limitations for an audit of a tax return is generally within three years.
 This means that the IRS may perform random audits on a deceased’s tax returns for the immediate three years after death.
 The deceased’s death record is required during this process.
-Regardless, it is recommended to keep all financial records for at least seven years after the death before disposing them.
-A death record should be kept for as long as possible because it is regarded as a permanent official evidence of the death.
+Regardless, it is recommended to keep all financial records for at least seven years after the death before disposing of them.
+A death record should be kept for as long as possible because it is regarded as permanent official evidence of the death.

 How to Expunge Your Death Records in Florida?

 Expungement is defined as the complete removal of certain facts or records of a particular event, permitted by an official authorization.
 Expungement helps erase any information on a record that is considered sensitive or any information that the record subject desires to keep away from the public.
 There are no statutory provisions for the expungement of death records in Florida.